Lease Termination and Other Legal Considerations for Lease Contracts

 A landlord who cash leases land is considered a landlord under the payment limitation rules and may not be considered actively engaged in farming.
 In this situation, only the tenant is considered eligible.
 Under the payment limitation rules, there are technical requirements that restrict the cash-rent tenant’s eligibility to receive payments to situations in which the tenant makes a "significant contribution" of (1) active personal labor and capital, land or equipment; or (2) active personal management and equipment.

 The Iowa constitution has set a limit of 20 years on the length of a lease agreement.
-Also, Iowa requires the recording of leases that have a term of 5 years or longer.
+Also, Iowa requires the recording of leases that have a term of fiveyears or longer.

-Lease forms can be obtained from your county extension office.
 Preprinted lease forms are useful in negotiating.
 They can serve as a list of items to be discussed that might otherwise be overlooked.
 Delete items that do not apply and add items that are part of the agreement.
-Forms are available in the leasing section of the Ag Decision Maker web site, or contact your local county extension office.
+Forms are available in the leasing section of the Ag Decision Maker website, or contact your local county extension office.